maza70/Maui-Shell-PageParams/README.md

 # Maui Shell Page Parameters
 Example and base classes to easy transmit parameters and results from subpages.
-This maui sample program contains base classes which allow you to pass Object as a parameter to a page and get a result back from the page
+This maui sample program contains base classes which allow you to pass Object as a parameter to a page and get a result back from the page.

+The example program also supports the back button as well as the back head button.

 ## Base classes
 ### ZMainContentPage